lay-it-out/OOPSLA23-Artifact/README.md

 You may notice that after executing this command, the prompt line should then end with `[lamb-dev]>`, which means the development shell has been activated.

-TODO: explain run_tests.py; without `--all` we do not run test cases like Python and SASS; timeout;

 To run all the experiments included in Section 7 of our paper, we have designed a script called `run_tests.py`, which runs all benchmarks in parallel, collect the metrics, and write the metrics in a file.
 This tool supports two command-line options:

 - `--all` determines whether benchmarks of SASS and Python grammars are included.
-Without the options, those benchmarks are excluded from running, which is useful if your time for artifact evaluation is limited.
+Without this option, those benchmarks are excluded from running, which is useful if your time for artifact evaluation is limited.
+You can choose to add this flag if you wish.
 - `--timeout` determines how long (in seconds) shall we wait before killing the tool process and recording a case as `TIMEOUT`.
-The default is
+The default is 3600000 (1000 hours).
+Set this to a lower value if you prefer.

-you can choose whether `--all` should be added
+As described in the paper, the bound of sentence length for ambiguity detection is set to $k=20$ in all experiments.

-Then, execute the following command to run all but Python / SASS testcases.
+Then, execute the following command (with no `--all` tag) to run all but Python / SASS testcases.

 ```bash
 python run_tests.py